Online Joint Assortment-Inventory Optimization under MNL Choices: The Online Optimization Algorithm

 Since the attraction parameters are unknown, an online optimization algorithm needs to fulfill two contradictory tasks, namely, \textit{exploration} and \textit{exploitation}.
 Exploration refers to employing inventory decisions in order to collect data towards more accurate estimation of unknown parameters, even if the decision appears suboptimal given the latest estimation results.
 Exploitation refers to making profit-maximizing decisions according to the parameter estimates obtained from the latest data.
 Both exploration and exploitation can lead to suboptimal decisions and thus result in regret.

 In order to achieve a small regret, we propose an exploration-exploitation algorithm based on a non-trivial extension of the legacy upper confidence bound (UCB) algorithm for multi-armed bandit (MAB) problems \citep{auer2002finite}.
 The UCB algorithm builds on the renowned principle of ``optimism in the face of uncertainty'', that is, it makes sequential decisions based on \emph{optimistic} estimates of the expected rewards/profits of decisions.
-This optimism incentivizes exploration, and by properly adjusting the level of optimism we can effectively balance exploration and exploitation to achieve rate-optimal regret.
-Since UCB-based algorithms have been proven highly successful in numerous sequential decision-making applications, we adopt this strategy in our algorithm.
+This optimism incentivizes exploration, and by properly adjusting the level of optimism, we can effectively balance exploration and exploitation to achieve rate-optimal regret.

 Although the principle of optimism is well known, implementing it in our joint assortment-inventory optimization problem turns out to be challenging.
-This is because customers' choices display complicated substitution effects and intricate dependence and they are often censored, all due to stochastic product stockout events.
-As a result, serious challenges arise both for the estimation of unknown parameters and the balancing of exploration and exploitation.
+The stochastic product stockout events pose serious challenges both for the estimation of unknown parameters and the balancing of exploration and exploitation.
 In this section, we first explain these challenges in \Cref{subsec-challenge-algsteps}.
 Then, we discuss the details of estimation in \Cref{subsec-estimator} and balancing exploration and exploitation in \Cref{subsec-naive-extension,subsec-adjust-revenue}.
+We further disucss the advantage of our proposed approach over an MLE-based approach in \Cref{subsec:mle}.